do-kevin/mood-and-music/README.md

 ---------------

 ## Instructions:
 * Use your webcam to take a picture.
-Right-click on the snapshot and choose `save image as` to download your image to your computer.
+Right-click on the snapshot and choose `save image as...` to download your image to your computer.
 * Upload your headshot.
 The app will take jpeg and png.

 ---------------